Recreational Trails Program (RTP)

 - Obtain landowner permission for public use of the trail(s) once the project is completed;

-- As soon as you can before submitting a full application, find out and secure your project's needed permits by contacting a project review specialist through the Vermont Department of Environmental Conservation.
+- As soon as you can before submitting a full application, find out what permits you may need for your project and begin securing them.
+Contact a project review specialist through the Vermont Department of Environmental Conservation:

 - Permit processes can take 3 - 6 months, or longer, depending on the nature of the work you will be doing;